Show map in a full screen - click/tap here (new window opens - close window to return to this page)

 (yes your mast will fit under the bridge).
-Both of these places have much to recommend them and there is an award winning bistro on Scalpay but no pub or shop - there are however, pontoons and showers of eating establishments, including the Tarbert Hotel and shops.
-Of course you could just go round the top of Skye and head into Loch Snizort and anchor
+Both of these places have much to recommend them and there is an award winning bistro on Scalpay but no pub or shop - there are however, excellent pontoons and showers of eating establishments, including the Tarbert Hotel, shops and the Isle of Harris distillery.
+Alternatively, you could just go round the top of Skye and head into Loch Snizort and anchor